3-connected Reduction for Regular Graph Covers: Concluding Remarks

 \heading{More General Graphs.} Our structural results also work for more general graphs.
-We have assumed that the graphs $G$ and $H$ are without loops and free half-edges.
-We can work with loops and half-edges in $G$ in the same way as with pendant edges (of different colors).
+We have assumed that the input graphs $G$ and $H$ are without loops and half-edges.
+We can reduce loops and half-edges in $G$ and replace them by pendant edges.
 Since we assume that $H$ contains no half-edges, we set the reductions and expansions in the way that half-edges can appear in the expansion series but no expanded quotient $H_0$ contains half-edges.
 This is done by having all edges of $G_0$ as undirected edges.
 To admit quotients $H_0$ with half-edges, it is sufficient to change all edges of $G_0$ to halvable edges.
 Also, all the results can be used when $G$ and $H$ contain colored edges, vertices, some edges oriented, etc.

-\heading{Harmonic Regular Covers.} There is a generalization of regular graph covering for which it would be interesting to find out whether our techniques can be modified.
+\heading{Harmonic Regular Covers.} There is a generalization of regular graph covering, admitting singular points both in vertices and in the centers of edges, for which it would be interesting to find out whether our techniques can be modified.
 Consider geometric regular covers of surfaces, like in Fig.~\ref{fig:quotients_of_primitive_graphs} and~\ref{fig:halfquotients_of_proper_atoms}.
 The orbits of the $180^\circ$ rotations are of size two, with the exception of two points lying on the axis of the rotation.
-These exceptional points are called \emph{branch points}.
-In general, a regular covering projection is locally homeomorphic around a branch point to the complex mapping $z \mapsto z^\ell$ for some integer $\ell \le k$, and $\ell$ is called the \emph{order} of the branch point.
+These exceptional points are called branch points.
+In general, a regular covering projection is locally homeomorphic around a branch point to the complex mapping $z \mapsto z^\ell$ for some integer $\ell \le k$, and $\ell$ is called the \emph{order} (or index) of the branch point.
+For more details about branch points, see~\cite[Section 2.VI]{vca}.